ourthunder/hello-world/README.md

 # hello-world
-I just started to use GitHub and this is my first repository.
+This is my first repository.